BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 First published in 1959.
-"In 1960, it was one of three Newbery Medal Honor Books (runners-up)". -https://en.wikipedia.org/wiki/My_Side_of_the_Mountain "The Newbery and the Caldecott Medal are considered the two most prestigious awards for children's literature in the United States". -https://en.wikipedia.org/wiki/Newbery_Medal
+"In 1960, it was one of three Newbery Medal Honor Books (runners-up)". -https://en.wikipedia.org/wiki/My_Side_of_the_Mountain

-Note that this is duplicated below, however
+TODO: Note that this is duplicated below, however
 </p>
 <hr/>